Why Wall Street is now betting on water | DW | 21.01.2021

 But experts are likewise skeptical about water futures, saying it raises ethical questions about whether such an essential element for human life like water should be tradable at all.

-According to the United Nations, more than 2.2 billion people the world over don't have access to clean drinking water.
-It fears that the situation will exacerbate in the wake of water price speculation instruments.
+According to the United Nations, more than 2.2 billion people across the world lack access to clean drinking water.
+It fears that the situation will be exacerbated in the wake of water-price speculation instruments.

 "I'm very concerned that water is now being treated as gold, oil and other commodities that are traded on the Wall Street futures market," said UN Special Rapporteur Pedro Arrojo-Aguda, adding that water futures trading jeopardizes the access to water as a human right.